renatocribeiro/BidtoartScraper/README.md

 Disclaimer
 ----------
 Use at your own risk.
 This repository/project is intended for personal/educational purposes only.
+Scripts provided AS-IS.